(1) Athena; (2) gods

 Homer - Odyssey - Book VI - Translation by Alexander Pope

 Mt.
-Olympus is composed of a compact group of mountains; its highest peaks almost reach 10,000 ft; it is separated from Ossa, a lower massif, by the Vale of Tempe, a deep gorge which was the main passage between classic Greece and Macedonia; in antiquity the gorge was celebrated as one of the seats of Apollo and the Muses; Emperor Hadrian visited it and in his Villa Adriana he built a nymphaeum inside a high wall in remembrance of the Pineios River which flows in the gorge.
+Olympus is composed of a compact group of mountains; its highest peaks almost reach 10,000 ft; it is separated from Ossa, a lower massif, by the Vale of Tempe, which was the main passage between classic Greece and Macedonia; in antiquity the valley was celebrated as one of the seats of Apollo and the Muses; Emperor Hadrian visited it and in his villa at Tivoli he built a nymphaeum inside a high wall in remembrance of the Peneius River which flows in the valley and through a very narrow gorge.

-The map shows the fortress of Platamonas which controlled the northern entrance to the gorge.
+The map shows the fortress of Platamonas which controlled the northern entrance to the valley.

 Mount Olympus seen from Dion; in the foreground the reconstructed Greek theatre